amine-merzoug/data-structures-and-algorithms-in-c/README.md

 - <span style="color:green;">**To all groups (01, 04, 06, 07, 08, and 09).**</span>

-  **1. Project Topic**
+  **1/ Project Topic**

   - You have two projects to submit: **Mastermind** and **Longest Word**.
 The topics of these projects can be found here:
     - [Mastermind](6.%20final%20projects/mastermind/)
     - Longest Word: [Part 1](6.%20final%20projects/longest%20word/part%201/) and [Part 2](6.%20final%20projects/longest%20word/part%202/)

    - The projects are explained in detail in the provided links.
 Please read and understand carefully the topic of each project before starting the implementation.
-If you have questions or concerns, do not hesitate to contact me at <[amine.merzoug@univ-batna2.dz](mailto:amine.merzoug@univ-batna2.dz)>
+If you have questions or concerns, do not hesitate to contact me at: [amine.merzoug@univ-batna2.dz](mailto:amine.merzoug@univ-batna2.dz)

-  **2. Project Submission**
+  **2/ Project Submission**

    - Do not send the source code via email.
 Instead, the procedure is as follows:
-      - Create a GitHub account.
+      1) Create a GitHub account.
-      - Create a repository for each project.
+      2) Create a repository for each project.
-      - Then, using git commands (`git init`, `git add`, `git commit`, `git push`, etc.), push the source to the created repo.
+      3) Then, using git commands (`git init`, `git add`, `git commit`, `git push`, etc.), push the source to the created repo.

-  **3. Project Deadline**
+  **3/ Project Deadline**

    - You still have time to work on both projects.
 The validation of these two projects will be in person **after the final exams**.
    - The exact date will be communicated later.